DTOcean/dtocean/README.md

 And features include:

-* A unique statistical approach to LCOE
+* A unique statistical approach to calculating levelized cost of energy (LCOE)
 * OEC reliability influenced at component level
 * Graphical user interface
 * Persistent database